header logo

 The 2010 Bruno Fernandes murder arrest

-The killer was convicted of the brutal crime and sentenced to 22 years in prison, but only served a few years before an appeal was made.
-During that time, Frenandes was released and even picked up by a new football club.
-His comments on the murder?
-"I made a mistake... mistakes are inevitable in life".
+The killer was convicted of the brutal crime and sentenced to 22 years in prison but served only a few years before he appealed the sentence.
+During that time, Fernandes was released and later signed by a football club.
+When asked about the murder, he said, 'I made a mistake.
+Mistakes are inevitable in life.'

-Fortunately, his appeal was eventually rejected and the brutal, heartless murderer was sent back to prison.
+Fortunately, his appeal was eventually rejected, and the convicted killer was sent back to prison.

 The Ryan Giggs sex scandal of 2011

-The Ryan Giggs sex scandal was one of the biggest in football, essentially the equivalent of the Tiger Woods sex scandal in England in 2009.
-The footballer was exposed by John Hemming, a member of the British Parliament, for having multiple affairs, including a years-long affair with his sister-in-law.
+The 2011 Ryan Giggs sex scandal was one of the biggest in football, comparable to the Tiger Woods scandal of 2009.
+The footballer was exposed by John Hemming, a member of the British Parliament, for having multiple affairs, including one that lasted for years with his sister-in-law.

 The 2011 racial quota scandal

-While racial issues tend to be most prominent in the United States, France was criticized in 2011 for its so-called “racial quota” in association football.
-Racial quotas were not an officially sanctioned policy, but rather an informal consensus among some prominent figures and coaches in the sport that people of African or Arab descent should not make up more than 30 percent of the country’s players.
-Unfortunately, this remains a hot-button issue even in 2018.
+While racial issues are often most prominent in the United States, France faced criticism in 2011 for its alleged "racial quota" in association football.
+A racial quota was not an officially sanctioned policy but rather an unwritten agreement among some prominent figures and coaches in the sport, stating that players of African or Arab descent should comprise no more than 30 percent of the national team.
+Unfortunately, this remains a contentious issue in 2018.

 Lessons learned

-Soccer, despite being a globally popular sport, has not been short of shocking football scandals.
-From major corruption scandals like the 2015 FIFA scandal, to controversies involving referees, age fraud, and violence and crime, soccer has seen its fair share of incidents that have tarnished its image.
-These scandals not only affect the players and teams, but also erode the fans’ faith in the integrity and fairness of the sport.
-However, football continues to be a passion for millions around the world, overcoming scandals to maintain its growth and appeal.
+Soccer, despite being a globally popular sport, has had its fair share of shocking scandals.
+From major corruption scandals such as the 2015 FIFA scandal to controversies involving referees, age fraud, violence, crime, and misconduct, soccer has experienced numerous incidents that have tarnished its image.
+These scandals not only affect the players and teams but also erode the fans’ faith in the integrity and fairness of the sport.
+However, football remains a passion for millions around the world, overcoming scandals while maintaining its global appeal and continuous growth.

 See more: Revisiting the 2006 Italian football scandal: The fall of Serie A